EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Experiments

 \subsection{Evaluation Setup}

 \textbf{Baselines.} Quick Vina-W (QVina-W) is a classical docking program specifically developed for "wide" or blind docking.
 SMINA~\citep{koes2013lessons} builds on AutoDock Vina by designing an improved and empirical scoring function.
 GNINA~\citep{mcnutt2021gnina,francoeur2020three} further develops a DL scoring function using CNNs and a grid-based featurization scheme.
 GLIDE~\citep{halgren2004glide} is a popular commercial docking software of which we use the 2021-4 release.
-We run GLIDE, GNINA, and SMINA with their default settings and for QVina-W we increase the exhaustiveness (parameter controlling the search time) to 64 since this is still computationally reasonable.
+We run GLIDE, GNINA, and SMINA with their default settings and for QVina-W we increase the exhaustiveness (parameter controlling the search time) to 64 with which it is still faster than the other baselines.

 \textbf{EquiBind models.} Our model can be applied in various scenarios, see caption of \cref{tab:self-docking}.
 First, the \textsc{EquiBind}-U model generates an uncorrected ligand point cloud $\Zb$ that does not necessarily have valid bond angles and lengths.
 The standard \textsc{EquiBind} takes this output and applies our fast point cloud ligand fitting in \cref{sssec:conformer-fitting} to obtain a realistic molecular structure.
 The model \textsc{EquiBind}-R treats the ligand as a rigid body, being trained with no flexibility loss terms.
-The fine-tuning model \textsc{EquiBindQ} builds on top of this output by searching refined conformations using Quick Vina 2 in a 5 \AA{}\ bounding box around the ligand predicted by \textsc{EquiBind}-R. The instantiations \textsc{EquiBindQ+} does the same with two times as many sampled ligand positions, and \textsc{EquiBindS} instead uses SMINA for fine-tuning.
+The fine-tuning model \textsc{EquiBind + Q} builds on top of this output by searching refined conformations using Quick Vina 2 in a 5 \AA{}\ bounding box around the ligand predicted by \textsc{EquiBind}-R. The instantiations \textsc{EquiBind + Q2} does the same with two times as many sampled ligand positions, and \textsc{EquiBind + S} as well as \textsc{EquiBind-R + S} instead use SMINA for fine-tuning.